hsf-training/hsf-training-cicd-github/content/episodes/15-a-simple-test/index.md

 {{< youtube yu7HwY2u3Ic >}}

-So at this point, I'm going to be very hands-off, and just explain what you will be doing.
+So at this point, I'm going to be very hands-off and just explain what you will be doing.
 Here's where you should be starting from:

 ```yaml
 ...